-- I want to continue to paint on a daily basis because I love it.
+I want to paint on a daily basis because I love it.
 To do this I need to fund it.

-- I know there will come times in my life when others may need my support or even fully rely on me financially and I would like to be able to have this covered as best I can.
+I know there will come times in my life when others may rely on me financially and I would like to be able to have this covered as best I can.

-A blog allows me to give insight into my paintings, the ideas behind them, the process, me as a person as well as a behind the scenes look at the business side of things.
+A blog allows me to give insight into my paintings, the ideas behind them, the process, me as a person and a behind the scenes look at the business side of things.

 In particular validity to the online presence of my business.
-An aspect which can have the potential to be a little faceless especially in contrast to my ‘real world’ presence where so much of my business is based on face to face interactions with people.
+An aspect which can be a little faceless, especially in contrast to my 'real world' presence where so much of my business is based on face to face interactions with people.